 This Toolkit is an important component of the Instructional Improvement System and is a critical part of the transition process.
 As teachers access student performance data from the longitudinal data system through the dashboard system supported by the technology infrastructure, they will analyze current levels of student learning, develop lessons aligned to the State Curriculum frameworks, and draw on the curricular resources described above.
 Teachers can use items from the formative assessment item bank to capture quick information about levels of student mastery or longer-term interim assessments measured at quarterly or semester points of time.
 Finally, if teachers want or need professional development support in a particular curriculum, or strategies to reach students who are not demonstrating progress they can use the Toolkit.
-Teachers of ELL and SWD students may also access resources in the professional development section of the Toolkit where these supports will be meta-tagged for alignment with specific sections of the State Curriculum.
+Teachers of ELL and SWD students may also access resources in the professional development with specific sections of the State Curriculum.